 Finally, common-as-dirt vintage hard rubber pieces are much more uniform in material than the multitude of trade names stamped on them would imply.
 There is no evidence that the large mouthpiece producers cut corners by routinely changing the formulas from one production run to the next (nor is there any evidence that a "good" hard rubber formula was any more expensive or complex to produce).
 There isn't even any evidence that hard rubber manufacturers ever produced ebonite specifically for a saxophone mouthpiece that differed from that of a vintage pipe mouthpiece or vintage telephone mouthpiece.

 So why did some vintage brand names become popular while some faded away?
 This is curious because some of popular vintage brands used the exact same blank as the less familiar brands (and even no-name pieces).
-My thought is that it is in the quality of the finish work.
+My belief is that it is in the quality of the finish work.
 That shouldn't be too surprising.
 When the table, the lay, and the chamber have a quality finish that is superior to a piece made from an identical blank, it shows when played.
-But the intricacies of table, lay, and chamber design are largely invisible to most players, so the sound produced is erroneously thought to be related to the mouthpiece material, which is erroneously thought to relate to the trade name stamped on the piece.
+But the intricacies of table, the lay, and the chamber modifications are largely invisible to most players, so the sound produced is erroneously thought to be related to the mouthpiece material, which is erroneously thought to relate to the trade name stamped on the piece.
 Mouthpiece makers were only too happy to further this misunderstanding.

-My experience is that, despite claims of super-duper hard rubber, the quality of vintage mouthpiece materials is generally the same from piece to piece, as shown by various trade names having been used on identical blanks from the same producer.**** The uniformity of the material used in vintage pieces and the ready availability of vintage no-name pieces leads me to discount the claim of "superior and wonderful" hard rubber in any particular piece.
+My experience is that, despite claims of super-duper hard rubber, the quality of vintage mouthpiece materials is generally the same from piece to piece, as shown by various trade names having been used on identical blanks from the same producer.**** The uniformity of the ebonite material used in vintage pieces and the ready availability of vintage no-name pieces leads me to discount the claim of "superior and wonderful" hard rubber in any particular piece.
 That claim only makes me wonder what other unsubstantiated puffery is being used in describing how the vintage mouthpiece actually plays.